 - “The State or one of its institutions are a party to the request”;

 - “The Attorney General or his representative saw fit to initiate a procedure concerning the request or join the procedure”;

 - “The Administrator General represents the request of a person who appoints a guardian for himself, minor or absentee”;

 - “The will that is the subject of the request is an oral will”;

 - “The will that is the subject of the request there exists a defect or a missing component”;

 - “The provisions of the seventh chapter apply to the inheritance”;

 - The Registrar of Inheritance Affairs saw fit to transfer the request to the court.

 Interested in Writing a Will?
 Submitting a Request for an Inheritance Order or Probate Order?
-The Offices of Cohen, Decker, Pex & Brosh are at Your Service
+Our Offices are at Your Service

-In the offices of Cohen, Decker, Pex & Brosh you will encounter lawyers who can help with issues regarding inheritance in Israel.
+In our offices you will encounter lawyers who can help with issues regarding inheritance in Israel.
 Also our lawyers specialize in family law and are certified mediators.
 Our lawyers will assist you formulate a last will and testament that reflects your full wishes and will accompany you through the various procedures up until submission.
 Additionally, our lawyers will help you file a request for an Inheritance Order to a Probate Order, along with the processes they entail.